-Mr John Deniz Ms Hillier Deniz Mr Nick Reddaway (resigned 30 September 2017) Mr Samuel Lanyon (appointed 1 October 2017)
+Mr John Deniz Ms Hillier Deniz Mr Samuel Lanyon

 The policy is a combined policy and as such, premiums for each Director cannot be quantified.
 Further disclosure of information relating to this policy is not permitted under the contract of insurance.